-Sometimes when I play, I hear every tonal anomaly, I hear strings that are only one cent flat, and I feel imperfect rhythm shifts.
-In short — I become hyper critical of myself.
+Sometimes when I play, I hear every tonal anomaly; I hear strings that are only one cent flat; and I feel imperfect rhythm shifts.
+In short, I have become hyper critical of myself.
 When this happens, I know from experience I have to push though the noise and find the groove.
-As soon as I stop trying to find the groove, it happens.
+As soon as I stop trying to find the groove, the groove happens.
 I do not always realize the groove has arrived but I can see it in the faces of my listeners.
-Live performance blocks are one thing, but what if the well is dry in the studio.
-If you are a song crafter and struggle because of extended writers block, here are some things I do to get back on track that might be helpful for you.
+Live performance blocks are one thing, but what if the well is dry in the studio?
+If you are a song crafter and struggle because of extended writers block, here are some things I do to get back on track that might be helpful for you:

 Listen to others.
-I do not mean, turn on the radio and passively listen.
-I mean seek out the musicians you admire, listen with a critical ear, visualize your hands moving to create what you hear them play, and move over the fret board with your fingertips in your mind.
-Then take the movement someplace else, begin to build on their ideas, and launch into uncharted territory.
+I do not mean turn on the radio and passively listen.
+I mean seek out the musicians you admire.
+Then, listen with a critical ear and visualize your fingertips moving over the fret board as if you were playing.
+Expand from that.
+Take the movement someplace else.
+Begin to build on their ideas and launch into uncharted territory.
 Many successful sessions come from artists that draw from the roots of their mentors.
-Finally, keep is simple.
+Finally, keep it simple.
 Keep it pure.
 Keep it true to your emotions.
-Condition yourself to deliver, set your mind on success, then pull back and let the artist inside create music.
-One of the coolest complements I have ever received came from a restaurant server who said; “No one in the city has music that sounds like yours”.
+Condition yourself to deliver; set your mind on success; then pull back and let the artist inside create music.
+One of the coolest complements I have ever received came from a restaurant server who said; “No one in the city has music that sounds like yours.”

 Experiment.
-Sometimes when I am trying to find a new chord pattern (that leads to a new set of chops), I browse reference books like the Guitar Grimoire for Progressions and Improvisation.
-I look for something new, I play it in my mind, and then I try it out by experimenting with different textures of rhythm and timbre.
-I add additional chords, turn the pattern around, start in the middle, and remove chords until a grove appears.
-When the grove appears, I capture it on my looper and then try it out with chops that fit the chords.
+Sometimes when I am trying to find a new chord pattern that leads to a new set of chops, I browse reference books like the Guitar Grimoire for Progressions and Improvisation.
+I look for something new; I play it in my mind; and then I try it out by experimenting with different textures of rhythm and timbre.
+I add additional chords; turn the pattern around; start in the middle; and remove chords until a grove appears.
+When the grove appears, I capture it on my looper.
+Then, try it out with chops that fit the chords.
 Often, new stuff emerges.